zoidbergZA/trtl-apps-docs/docs/service/setup.md

 ### Secure the endpoints

 In the GCP menu, navigate to `Security -> Identity-Aware Proxy`.
 Turn on the `IAP` toggle for the App Engine resource.
-Select the app engine resource and click `ADD MEMBER` on the right-hand menu and add the firebase default service account email address.
+Select the app engine resource and click `ADD MEMBER` on the right-hand menu and add the firebase default service account email address(can be found in the firebase console `Settings -> Service accounts`).
 Give the new member the `IAP-secured Web App User` role.
 Members added here will have access to call the app engine API enpoints.

 ## Setup the firebase environment